Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

      * **id** [int]: Unique ID for this YAML item
      * **name** [freetext]: Human-readable name of the component
-     * **baseType** [enum]: Relates to the base type of the node.
+     * **node_class** [enum]: Relates to the base type of the node.
 Can be SERVICE, ACTIVE or PASSIVE.
 PASSIVE nodes do not have an operating system or services.
 ACTIVE nodes have an operating system, but no services.
 SERVICE nodes have both an operating system and one or more services
-     * **nodeType** [enum]: Relates to the component type.
+     * **node_type** [enum]: Relates to the component type.
 Can be one of CCTV, SWITCH, COMPUTER, LINK, MONITOR, PRINTER, LOP, RTU, ACTUATOR or SERVER
      * **priority** [enum]: Provides a priority for each node.
 Can be one of P1, P2, P3, P4 or P5 (which P1 being the highest)
-     * **hardwareState** [enum]: The initial hardware state of the node.
+     * **hardware_state** [enum]: The initial hardware state of the node.
 Can be one of ON, OFF or RESETTING
-     * **ipAddress** [IP address]: The IP address of the component in format xxx.xxx.xxx.xxx
+     * **ip_address** [IP address]: The IP address of the component in format xxx.xxx.xxx.xxx
-     * **softwareState** [enum]: The intial state of the node operating system.
+     * **software_state** [enum]: The intial state of the node operating system.
 Can be GOOD, PATCHING or COMPROMISED
-     * **fileSystemState** [enum]: The initial state of the node file system.
+     * **file_system_state** [enum]: The initial state of the node file system.
 Can be GOOD, CORRUPT, DESTROYED, REPAIRING or RESTORING
      * **services**: For each service associated with the node:

         * **name** [freetext]: Free-text name of the service, but must match one of the services defined for the system in the services list